asukasan/mercari_crawler/README.md

 (Windows)
 -Download Selenium
 -Import chromedriver.exe from ./dist/webdrivers/chromedriver.exe into C:\\webdrivers
--Add C:\\webdrivers\chromedriver.exe into Environment Variable -Download and install Selenium
+-Add C:\\webdrivers\chromedriver.exe into Environment Variable and/or have Google Chrome installed on the PC

 #install dependencies

-$pip3 install selenium

-$pip3 install webdriver-manager

-$pip3 install packaging
+$pip install -r requirements.txt

 Execute: